Elastos (ELA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Elastos Historical Price

-According to the latest data gathered on Elastos live price page, the current price of Elastos is 1.26USD.
-The circulating supply of Elastos(ELA) is 22.74M ELA , giving it a market capitalization of $28.64M.
+According to the latest data gathered on Elastos live price page, the current price of Elastos is 1.27USD.
+The circulating supply of Elastos(ELA) is 22.75M ELA , giving it a market capitalization of $28.99M.

 The Elastos Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ELA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.